pcheng17/aoc-python/2023/README.md

 Thanks to people online, I was reminded of `defaultdict` from `collections`.
 It's a dictionary that allows you to specify the default value for a key that doesn't exist.

+### Day 4

+This was much easier than Day 3, which was a relief.
+I made a silly mistake that I accidentally fixed with an extra cast to `int`.
+My formula for computing the number of points from a card was `2 ** (len(matches) - 1)`, which is only correct if the number of matches is nonzero!
+Coincidentally, using the formula `int(2 ** (len(matches) - 1))` saved me because this new formula returns 0 if there are no matches.
+Dumb, but I admit I overlooked this edge case.

+Part B was pretty straightforward, but only after stopping to read the instructions more carefully.
+I don't know, something about the problem setup made it difficult for me to figure out how the game was changed.

+I got to use `defaultdict` for this one, which was opportunity to practice something I learned about yesterday.
+Turns out, one way of specifying that you want a dict where the default value is 0 is `defaultdict(lambda: 0)`.